hamk-uas/assembly-line-sequencing-ga/README.md

 # assembly-line-sequencing-ga
 Genetic algorithm optimizer library for the open loop, fixed starting point traveling salesman problem.
+Written in C++ and can be compiled to a DLL to be used in Python.

 # Authors
 Based on a Python version written in 2020 by Genrikh Ekkerman, Häme University of Applied Sciences.